ASLP-lab/Hum-Dial/README.md

 ### Evaluation Metrics

-For detailed design specifications and implementation details of the evaluation prompts, please refer to our provided folder Emotional_Intelligence.
+We have provided three example codes for task evaluation for reference, which are in the "Emotional_Intelligence" folder.
 Please note that these prompts may be subject to minor adjustments during the final evaluation phase to prevent the model from overfitting to specific evaluation prompts.

 #### Task 1: Emotional Trajectory Summary
 - **Accuracy_Completeness**: Evaluate whether the model strictly and precisely matches and describes all emotion tags present in the conversation history, and accurately reconstructs the full emotional trajectory.